GuiZhou1992/GuiZhou/_pages/cv.md

 * Conference Technical Program Committee
   * TPC member of IEEE International Conference on Communications (ICC) 2021
 * Reviewer for Journals
+  * Proceedings of the IEEE
   * IEEE Journal on Selected Areas in Communications
+  * IEEE Journal on Selected Topics in Signal Processing
+  * IEEE Transactions on Signal Processing
   * IEEE Transactions on Communications
   * IEEE Transactions on Wireless Communications
-  * IEEE Transactions on Signal Processing
   * IEEE Transactions on Vehicular Technology
   * IEEE Transactions on Green Communications and Networking
-  * IEEE Transactions on Network Science and Engineering
+  * IEEE Transactions on Cognitive Communications and Networking
+  * IEEE Transactions on Mobile Computing
   * IEEE Internet of Things Journal
   * IEEE Wireless Communications
   * IEEE Communications Magazine